SOUSSIoumaima/GatewayService/README.md

 ### Logging

 The gateway provides structured logging with:
-- Correlation IDs for request tracing
+- Request IDs for request tracing
 - Request/response timing
 - Error logging with stack traces
 - Debug logging for JWT processing